Magyartanulas/magyartanulas.github.io/dative_possession.md

 * ...de nem Alex.
 Szerinte ez a legviccesebb dolog, amit valaha látott. - (...but not Alex.
 According to him, this is the funniest thing he's ever seen.)
 * Azt akarod, hogy én vigyem ki helyetted? - (Do you want *me* to carry it instead?)
 * Tegnap kutyákat láttunk a parkban, lehet, hogy miattuk vannak ott azok a lyukak - (Yesterday we saw holes in the park, this could be due to those dogs there.)
-* Ha nem melletem állsz, az ellenségem vagy! - (If you don't stand with (lit. next to) me, you are my enemy!)
+* Ha nem melletem állsz, az ellenségem vagy! - (Quote (Anakin - Star Wars III):If you don't stand with (lit. next to) me, you are my enemy!)

 ---